“Is an agent responsible for cleaning the unit balconies and glass and making sure lights are working before a new tenant moves in?” – Mary

 “The Landlord is responsible for ensuring all lights are working at the commencement of the tenancy (including range hood, oven and outdoor lights) and then it is the tenants responsibility to replace them as needed, in NSW.”

-For advice specific to tenancy laws in your state or territory, visit our Important Numbers page.
+For advice specific to tenancy laws in your state or territory, check out our tenancy support page.